renovatebot/renovate/docs/usage/faq.md

 If you're using the hosted app, you don't need to do anything, as the Renovate maintainers update the hosted app regularly.
 If you're self hosting Renovate, use the latest release if possible.

-## When is the GitHub hosted app of Renovate updated?
+## When is the Mend Renovate GitHub hosted app updated with new Renovate versions?

 The Renovate maintainers manually update the GitHub hosted app.
 The maintainers don't follow any release schedule or release cadence.